hazelcast/hazelcast-python-client/docs/getting_started_asyncio.rst

     asyncio.run(amain())

-Hazelcast Client requires an event loop to be running.
+The Hazelcast client requires an event loop to be running.
-Also, any code that uses the ``await`` keyword must be put in an ``async`` function.
+Additionally, any code that uses the ``await`` keyword must be put in an ``async`` function.

 Configuring the Client
 ~~~~~~~~~~~~~~~~~~~~~~

-You must pass configuration options as keyword arguments to your client at the startup.
+You must pass configuration options as keyword arguments to your client at startup.

-This section describes some network options to cover common use cases in connecting the client to a cluster.
+This section describes some network options to cover common use cases for connecting the client to a cluster.
 See the :ref:`configuration_overview:configuration overview` section for information.

-It’s possible to omit the keyword arguments in order to use the default settings:
+You can omit the keyword arguments to use the default settings:

 .. code:: python